afa7789/artifacts-error-reproduction/README.md

 **Root Cause:** Hardhat 3's `task-action.ts` only loads artifacts from the "tests" scope into EDR.
 There's no code to load artifacts from the "contracts" scope.

 **Fix Needed:** `hardhat test solidity` should compile main contracts (or load existing artifacts into EDR) before running tests.

+## PR

+Nomic is working on it over this PR: https://github.com/NomicFoundation/hardhat/pull/7686